Pediatric Advanced Life Support (PALS)

 Continuing Education Credit:

-This activity has been planned and implemented in accordance with the Essentials Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the University of Massachusetts Medical School.
 The University of Massachusetts Medical School is accredited by the ACCME to provide continuing medical education for physicians.

 Provider: The UMMS designates this live activity for a maximum of 14.5 AMA PRA Category 1 credit(s)™